-Consumers have entered a multi-device environment where they own multiple connected devices such as watches, smart products, virtual reality (VR), augmented reality (AR), smart glasses, activity trackers, Internet of Things (IoT), smartphones, tablets and home automation, and use them cohesively.
-As these devices evolve, so does the process of mobile design, including the mobile UI and mobile UX that work across these products.
-This course encourages you to create UX/UI features for real-world mobile app products.
+Consumers have entered a multi-device environment where they engage in multiple connected experiences, such as smart watches, augmented reality (AR), virtual reality (VR), smart glasses, activity trackers, Internet of Things (IoT), smartphones, and home automation.
+As these experiences evolve, so does the process of designing mobile UX/UI and using artificial intelligence (AI).

 - Designing smart things UX/UI